pstaender/screenwriter/README.md

     * export screenplay as plain text
     * import screenplay from plain text (using the same convetions)
     * enjoy dark-mode
-    * auto-save screenplay to local file every minute (beware, there is no real undo implemented!)
+    * auto-save screenplay to local file every minute (beware, there is no real undo implemented - if a section is deleted, it's gone)

-## TODO
+## TODOs

-    * meta data (title, author, copyright)
-    * make sections mergeable
     * more undo

 ## Build